adrian-cano-udit/404s-to-mars/README.md

 ## Mission Objective:

-Design and develop a **full responsive 404 error page** with a space theme: the planet **Mars** has vanished from the solar system.
-Your mission is to visually represent this cosmic event through design and effects.
+Major Tom was preparing to land on Mars when suddenly all systems went dark—only an error page remained: the planet **Mars** has vanished from the solar system.
+He was supposed to land in three minutes, but communications with Earth take ten. **Your crew must design and develop the full responsive error 404 page that appears aboard his computer ship.**

 ## Approved Technologies: